 • Difficulty learning nursery rhymes or playing rhyming games.

-Nessy learning program
+• Nessy learning programme

-Nessy learning program
+Nessy learning programme

-Students remain engaged with Nessy because it transforms reading and spelling practice into exciting game-based learning experiences with animated fun activities.
+Students remain engaged with Nessy because it transforms reading and spelling practise into exciting game-based learning experiences with animated fun activities.
 Research shows this games-based approach leads to higher attainment levels, with students making more than one year of reading progress in just 12 weeks.

 In the ever-evolving landscape of education, the integration of technology to support diverse learning needshas become paramount.
 For children grappling with learning difficulties such as dyslexia, dysgraphia, dyscalculia, dyspraxia, or sensory needs, the Nessy platform offers a beacon of hope.
 Here are nine effective ways teachers can use Nessy to creates engagement and literacy skills: